-Dr. Johnson moved to Columbia after serving 17 years as a pastor of Care and Counseling at a church in Connecticut.
-He has also served as the vice president of the board of trustees at the Albert Ellis Institute for cognitive behavioral therapy/rational emotive behavior therapy in New York City.
-There he supervised psychotherapists from around the world.
-Since 1993, Dr. Johnson he has been a private practice psychotherapist specializing in treating addictions and trauma.
+Dr. Johnson moved to Columbia after serving as a director of care and counseling for 17 years.
+He is currently serving as the president of the board of at the Albert Ellis Institute for cognitive behavioral therapy/rational emotive behavior therapy in New York City.
+For many years he has supervised mental health practitioners around the world and continues to do so.
+He is also a licensed mental health professional and has extensive experience treating individuals and training professionals in counseling severe trauma and substance use disorders along with co-occurring disorders, such as major depression.
 He has also taught Muslim Studies at CIU as an adjunct professor for nearly 20 years.

-He is married to Carol Stone, who is a biochemist and epidemiologist employed as a bureau chief in the South Carolina Department of Public Health.
+He is married to Carol Stone, who is a biochemist and epidemiologist employed as an epidemiologist for Blue Cross/Blue Shield.
 His two daughters, Lauren and Shannon, are both pursuing careers in psychology.